The email newsletter hasn’t changed much over the years but that’s not necessarily a bad thing.

 The format of an email varies in comparison to website content but the message remains the same: your goal is to create a desirable action in your favor through the use of value.

-The Skeleton Framework of Effective Newsletters
+The Framework for Effective Newsletters

 With that out of the way, let’s begin to explore the actual inner framework of what goes into an effective newsletter.